Kroos relieved to make amends for Germany at World Cup

 "Overall, we once again had phases where we played really well and didn't use our chances."

-Reus, whose goal sparked Germany's fight back at the start of the second-half.
+Reus, whose goal sparked Germany's fightback at the start of the second half, hailed Kroos's last-gasp strike.

+"Toni's shot, what can you say about that?" said Reus.
 "At this World Cup, a lot of goals have come at the end (of games) and today luck was on our side.

 "We started well, but didn't have that many clear chances.
+Sweden did well, were very compact and tight in defence.

 "It's hard to say why we made the error, Toni made the mistake, but smoothed things out and did everything right in the end."